DETAILED ACTION

 Regarding to claim 5: Zhang et al. disclose lithium-ion batteries (par.
 2) as describe in paragraph 3 above.
 Zhang et al. fail to explicitly disclose the Mn dissolution of the lithium ion battery after 2000 charge-discharge cycles at 45°C is less than 700 ppm.
 However, Perera et al. disclose methods for inhibition of transition metal dissolution (abstract).
 Perera et al. disclose electrolyte additives, such as butylamine, N,N-dicyclohexylcarbmiimide, amino and trimethylsilane can suppress or prevent the Mn dissolution by scavenging water and HF impurities in the electrolyte (par.
 41).
 Therefore, one of ordinary skill in the art before the effective filing date of the claimed invention can add electrolyte additives to suppress or prevent the Mn dissolution.
 Discovery of optimum value of result effective variable in known process is ordinarily within skill of art.
 In re Boesch, CCPA 1980, 617 F.2d 272, 205 USPQ215.

 Claims 12, 15 are rejected under 35 U.S.C.
-103 as being unpatentable over Zhang et al. (CN 104577194 A) as applied in claim 2 above, and further in view of Wu et al. (CN 103700839 A), Xu et al. (US 20090136836 A1), and Dai et al. (US 20150249261 A1).
-The English translation of the CN 103700839 A is attached.
+103 as being unpatentable over Zhang et al. (CN 104577194 A) as applied in claim 2 above, and further in view of Wu et al. (CN 103700839 A), Xu et al. (US 20090136836 A1), and Dai et al. (US 20150249261 A1

 Regarding to claims 12, 15: Zhang et al. disclose lithium-ion batteries (par.
 2) as described in paragraph 3 above.
 Zhang et al. fail to explicitly disclose a is in the range of 500ppm-1500ppm.
 However, Wu et al. disclose lithium-ion batteries (par.
 2).
 The battery comprises lithium nickel cobalt manganese oxide (equivalent to the ternary material) as a cathode material (par.
 6).
 The residual alkali content of LiNi0.6Co0.2Mn0.3O2 is 1430ppm in Example 6 (par.
 144).
 Wu et al. recognize when using LiH2PO4 solution as a treatment agent for residual alkali content in lithium nickel cobalt manganese oxide materials, H+ generated from the hydrolysis of LiH2PO4 neutralizes alkaline substances, thereby removing them.
 When the solution pH is too low, below 5.0, the solution is too acidic and damages the lithium nickel cobalt manganese oxide material; when the solution pH is too high, above 6.5, the removal effect of residual alkali in the solution is not good (par.
 75).
 Therefore, one of ordinary skill in the art before the effective filing date of the claimed invention can adjust pH level to yield more or less residual alkali content in the lithium nickel cobalt manganese oxide.
 Discovery of optimum value of result effective variable in known process is ordinarily within skill of art.
 In re Boesch, CCPA 1980, 617 F.2d 272, 205 USPQ215.

-Zhang et al. fail to explicitly disclose b is in the range of 2.9g/Ah-3.8g/Ah.
+The combination of Zhang et al. and Wu et al. fails to explicitly disclose b is in the range of 2.9g/Ah-3.8g/Ah.
 However, Xu et al. disclose a lithium-ion battery (abstract).
 The battery comprises electrolyte.
 The amount of the electrolyte injected can be from about 1.5 to 4.9 g/Ah (par.
 28).
 It would have been obvious for one of ordinary skill in the art before the effective filing date of the claimed invention to the amount of electrolyte of Xu et al. in the lithium-ion batteries of Zhang et al. because Xu et al. teach that 1.5 to 4.9 g/Ah is a workable amount of electrolyte (par.
 28).
 In the case where the claimed ranges “overlap or lie inside ranges disclosed by the prior art” a prima facie case of obviousness exists.
 In re Wertheim, 541 F.2d 257, 191 USPQ 90 (CCPA 1976); In re Woodruff, 919 F.2d 1575, 16 USPQ2d 1934 (Fed.
 Cir.
 1990).
 See MPEP §2144.05(I).

 Following numbers are taken as an example to calculate formula (3):